MultiplEYE-COST/wg1-experiment-implementation/guidelines/INSTALL_PYLINK.md

 **Mac**

 ```
-cp -R /Applications/EyeLink/SampleExperiments/Python/3.9/pylink/ /Users/[USERNAME]/miniconda3/envs/multipleye3.9/lib/python3.9/site-packages
+cp -R /Applications/EyeLink/SampleExperiments/Python/3.9/pylink /Users/[USERNAME]/opt/anaconda3/envs/multipleye3.9/lib/python3.9/site-packages
 ```

 Note, that the path to your environment (for both Mac and Windows) looks different if:
-1. you installed anaconda instead of miniconda.
-Then you can replace `miniconda3` with `anaconda3`
+1. you installed miniconda instead of anaconda.
+Then you can replace `anaconda3` with `miniconda3`
 2. you named your virtual environment differently.
 Then `multipleye3.9` must be replaced with the name of the environment.